 HPV infections are very common in sexually active people.
 Some types of HPV will result in genital warts.
-There is several treatments available to treat HPV lesions related to genital warts.
+There are several treatments available to treat HPV lesions related to genital warts.

-Small and superficial lesions can be treated by an application of TCA (trichloroacetic acid) weekly for a several weeks, or a prescription cream may be given to a patient to apply once a day at bedtime.
-Cream and acid treatments usually take at least 2-6 weeks to resolve and may cause hyper or hypo pigmentation in the area treated.
+Small and superficial lesions can be treated by an application of TCA (trichloroacetic acid) weekly for several weeks, or a prescription cream may be given to a patient to apply once a day at bedtime.
+Cream and acid treatments usually take at least 2-6 weeks to resolve and may cause hyper or hypopigmentation in the area treated.

 Cryotherapy with liquid Nitrogen is also very effective in treatments of larger or spread out lesions.
 Few treatments 1-2 weeks apart are common.